 The claim that Jews know that Mohammed was prophesied in the Torah but they deny it is a theme which runs through the book, as detailed HERE.

-Allah reminds Jews of the time when he transformed some of them into apes for their sins.
+Mohammed reminds Jews of the time when Allah transformed some of them into apes for their sins.

 p.256 (151/432) Letter to the Jews of Khaybar

 Mohammed writes to the Jews of Khaybar calling them to Islam.

 ‘God says to you O scripture folk, and you will find it in your scripture “Muhammad is the apostle of God”…’

 ‘Do you find in what He has sent down to you that you should believe in Muhammed?
 If you do not find that in your scripture then there is no compulsion on you, “The right path has become plainly distinguished from error” so I call you to God and his prophet’.

 Therefore the famous “no compulsion in religion” statement in Koran 2:256 is only conditional here, and since that condition has not been met compulsion is not proscribed.